Introduction

 Common Implementations

-Apache Kafka is a distributed event streaming platform designed for high-throughput use cases.
-Use it for Pub/Sub scenarios and real-time analytics.
+Apache Kafka is a distributed event streaming platform designed for high throughput.
+It handles millions of messages per second and retains them for replay.
+Use it for event sourcing, real-time analytics, and log aggregation.

 API Gateway